-- Open the Accessibility app in the settings of your iPhone
+Open the Accessibility app in the settings of your iPhone

-- Go to Passcodesettings to set up a Guided Access Passcode and confirm it by reentering the passcode.
+Set a Guided Access Passcode and confirm it by reentering the passcode.

-Method 3: Put a Lock on apps using the Shortcuts app
+Method 3: Put a Lock on Apps Using the Shortcuts App

 There is no official method or app released by Apple to lock Apps on iPhones so by creating automation and redirecting the action to a shortcut app on the Lock screen, we will create a way to lock the particular apps individually.
 It seems a little technical but don't worry, with the following steps you can easily do it.

-- Go to your iPhone's Clock and open "When the timer ends " in the Timer tab.
+Go to your iPhone's Clock and open "When the timer ends " in the Timer tab.
 Choose "Stop Playing" and click Set in the top-right corner.

-Method 4: Lock first-party apps on iPhone by restricting content
+Method 4: Lock First-Party Apps on iPhone by Restricting Content

 Although Apple does not provide the option to lock your apps individually for better security, it does have some options that can be tweaked a little to work in our favor and lock the apps.
 However, this method only works for first-party apps means apps created by Apple only.

-How to Lock First-Party Apps in iOS 12 and later?
+How to Lock First-Party Apps in iOS 12 and Later?

-- Go to the Settings of your iPhone
+Go to the Settings of your iPhone

-- Open the Screen Time tab and select Content & Privacy Restrictions
+Open the Screen Time tab and select Content & Privacy Restrictions

-- Now, go to Allowed Apps.
+Now, go to Allowed Apps.
 Enter your screen time passcode.

 How to Lock First-Party Apps in iOS 11 and Earlier?

-- Go to iPhone's Settings
+Go to iPhone's Settings

-- Open the General tab
+Open the General tab

 Apple officially lets you lock some apps that are compatible with its systems such as iTunes, App store, Apple Pay, and Password Auto-fill.
 Do you want to know how you can lock these apps?
 Follow the steps below:

-- Enter your passcode to confirm your identity.
+Enter your passcode to authenticate your identity.

-Are there third-party apps that can lock apps on iPhones?
+Can third-party apps lock apps on iPhones?